Vehicle Operations and Parking Jurisdiction

 The following general rules apply:

-• All vehicles driven on campus must be registered with Parking Services and display a current permit.
+- All vehicles driven on campus must be registered with Parking Services and display a current permit.

-• The student or faculty/staff to whom a permit is issued is responsible for all violations accumulated by that vehicle.
+- The student or faculty/staff to whom a permit is issued is responsible for all violations accumulated by that vehicle.

-• Registration of official state-issued ADA placard or license tag with Parking Services is required.
+- Registration of official state-issued ADA placard or license tag with Parking Services is required.
 Please contact Parking Services (910-893-1376) for details.

-• Students and Faculty/Staff must re-register if:
+- Students and Faculty/Staff must re-register if:

-• Parking permit is lost.
-If a permit is lost/stolen, the student or faculty/staff must come to Parking Services to report the permit and a new permit will be issued at no additional fee.
+- Parking permit is lost.
+If a permit is lost, the student or faculty/staff must come to Parking Services to report the permit and a new permit will be issued.
+The lost permit will remain on your account and any fines will be your responsibility.
+For this reason, it is important to properly place your permit on your vehicle as soon as possible.
+The glass should be clean and dry before placing your permit.

-• Student or faculty/staff changes vehicles.
+- Student or faculty/staff changes vehicles.
 To re-register a vehicle, the old permit must be removed from the initial vehicle and returned to Parking Services to be issued a replacement for the new vehicle at no additional fee.

-• Only the current permit is to be displayed; all others must be removed.
+- Only the current permit is to be displayed; all others must be removed.

-• A student changing residence halls and/or apartments, or moving off campus, should remove the old permit and return it to Parking Services to be issued a parking permit corresponding to the new location.
+- A student changing residence halls and/or apartments, or moving off campus, should remove the old permit and return it to Parking Services to be issued a parking permit corresponding to the new location.
 This will be done at no additional fee.

-• You may only register a vehicle that is for your personal use.
+- You may only register a vehicle that is for your personal use.

-• Students employed by the university as graduate assistants are required to purchase a Student permit and do not qualify for the faculty/staff parking permit.
+- Students employed by the university as graduate assistants are required to purchase a Student permit and do not qualify for the faculty/staff parking permit.

-• Any person giving false information when registering a vehicle is subject to appropriate disciplinary action and revocation of their parking permit and related parking privileges.
+- Any person giving false information when registering a vehicle is subject to appropriate disciplinary action and revocation of their parking permit and related parking privileges.

 Unregistered Vehicles

 Unregistered vehicles parked on campus without a current, properly displayed, parking permit will be subject to booting on the first offense.
-If a vehicle is immobilized, all fines must be paid and a parking permit purchased in addition to the $65.00 administrative fee for removal of the boot.
+If a vehicle is immobilized, all fines must be paid and a parking permit purchased in addition to the $75.00 administrative fee for removal of the boot.
 Leaving a note attached to the vehicle, requesting “do not ticket” does not suffice for calling/notifying the Parking office.

 Faculty/Staff Registration

 Faculty/Staff are required to register their vehicles upon the expiration date and must abide by the parking policies.
 Two vehicles may be registered per faculty/staff employee.
 Parking permits are non-transferable.
 If you should acquire a different vehicle, other than the one you have registered with Parking, you will need to remove the old permit and return it to Parking Services to be issued a new permit.
+All dependents of Faculty/Staff, receiving the Education Benefit, are not permitted to register their vehicle as Faculty/Staff.
+The dependent must register for a student parking permit.

 Fees